 For many years, especially in the early days of running a small business, I never quite saw the link between creativity and my work.
 Creativity for me meant paint a picture, do a drawing, mould a piece of clay, even perhaps do a bit of singing.
 Then I started to discover that when I actually did something creative, work and my business seemed to flow that much easier.
+Here is another paystub maker online review which might help your business.

 I started to question for myself what is creativity and saw that in actuality that creativity is full self-expression.
 It takes many forms and is a natural extension of our gifts.
 In coming to accept this realisation, I could begin to clearly see the link to the work I was doing.
 My work and the business I had created were my way to contribute and share that with others.